The #1 Reason

 There are countless more examples online of people who have started with a passion for a subject or to change something in their life, which have grown into fully functional, stable, long term income producing businesses.

 If you go to business school and study how the corporate world determines whether to create a new product, you will learn all about the different market research steps.

-They don’t just think of an idea, manufacture the product and put it on the shelf to sell it, no, they have formalised processes and checklists based on proven formulas to help increase the chance of success.
+They don’t just think of an idea, manufacture the product and put it on the shelf to sell it, no, they have formalized processes and checklists based on proven formulas to help increase the chance of success.

 Note that only increases the CHANCE of success, it doesn’t guarantee it by any means.

 Companies can draw upon survey and statistical data, they can conduct focus groups or even test in smaller markets before entering big ones (Australia is sometimes a test market for products before they are launched in America because we have similar demographics).

 Most of these steps are either not possible or not realistic on a large scale for a new blogger, seller of information, an e-commerce store owner or software start-up.
 However we certainly have options when it comes to conducting our own research.